vanessaidenny/capstone-nasa-apod-api/README.md

 #### Steps & Challenges Faced
 Upon completing the mockup, I initiated the project by crafting CSS, JS, and HTML files to establish its structural foundation.
 I incorporated links to import CSS frameworks and commenced work on the navbar.
 It was a valuable learning as I delved into documentations to learn more about what and how I could implement the components.
 The most challenging part was determining the application's flow to ensure simplicity and user-friendliness.

+<a name="api"></a>
+## 🌠 API
+1. Get API Key by signing-up at https://api.nasa.gov/
+2. The date value needs to be in the following format YYY-MM-DD
+3. When displaying the APOD image either after a APOD search or in the favourites section, the standard url property should be used.
+When displaying the high definition version of the image, the hdurl property should be used.

+The most challenging part was implementing every feature designed with micro interactions, like favorite icons.

 <a name="resources"></a>
 ## 📖 Assets & Resources